basm92/new_website/content/blog/2022-08-09-a-computational-implementation-of-the-besley-2004-model/index.markdown

 author: Bas Machielsen
 date: '2022-06-15'
 draft: false
-excerpt: A post about how to solve for a Bayesian Perfect Equilibrium in a simple setting, serving as a reminder of the central mathematical aspects to it.
+excerpt: A post about the model of the influence of political wages by Besley (2004), and a computational implementation in Python.
 layout: single
 series: null
 subtitle: ""